Kong/docs.konghq.com/src/deck/guides/kong-enterprise.md

 ## RBAC

-You should have authentication and RBAC configured for Kong's Admin API.
-Supply the RBAC token to decK so that decK can authenticate itself against the Admin API.
+Should you have authentication and RBAC configured for Kong's Admin API, provide the RBAC token to decK so that decK can authenticate itself against the Admin API.

 Use the `--headers` flag to pass the RBAC token to decK.
 For example, you can pass the token as a string: